 Plain Talk About Fine Wine – by Justin Meyer (1989) is the slimmest, most authentic wine book I have ever read.
 The verbiage is of a different time, but the message rings as clear as a bell – enjoy the wine.

 Windows on the World Wine Course by Kevin Zraly (updated biannually) remains the finest educative book in print.
 Usefully and pragmatically sectioned, the organization of each section is based around questions that we all ask about different topics in the wine world.
 The beauty of the book rests in its clear, concise and faithfully accurate answers.
+One of two indispensable wine books for diving in to the world of wine.

 Vintage Timecharts by Jancis Robinson (1989) is out of print, as is the specific information listed inside; however, the lingering power of the insights of this book keep informing decisions based on vintage character and longevity of current releases.
 Despite much coaxing, Mrs. Robinson would rather move ahead than re-make glories of the past.